wp-plugins/formidable/readme.txt

 * PRO: Fixed bug affecting pages with multiple editable forms on the same page that caused the first form to always be submitted
 * PRO: Updated the truncate option to not require full words if truncating 10 or less characters
 * PRO: Fixed bug preventing front-end entry deletion when the form was editable and limited to one per user

-TODO:
-- Conditional Display
-    ** Add is equal to/not equal to/greater than/less than options (greater/less only on numeric fields)
-    - add any/all drop-down in settings
-    - add hide/show drop-down in settings
+* PRO: Fixed bug preventing Data from entries "just show it" fields from showing a value in admin listing and view entry pages
+* PRO: Fixed bug preventing checkbox selections from showing in custom email notifications if a checkbox contained a quotation mark

 BUGS:
-** Data from entries "just show it" fields don't show value in admin listing or view entry pages
-- listing a category field in a custom display shows all categories.
-Don't show the ones that are excluded from selection in that field
 ** Validation issues when error on ajax edit http://formidablepro.com/?p=8322#frm_topic_20487

+TODO:
+- style subnav

 = 1.05.05 =